Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/Lessons/11-RESTful-APIs-and-Deployment-Environments/README.md

 ## Objectives (5 min)

-1. Define what an API and RESTful API is
-1. Define our routes to respond to JSON requests
+1. Create routes that respond to a request for JSON data.
-1. Define an Environment strategy
+2. Define a strategy for configuring your development and production environment.
-1. Protect private keys using `dotenv`
+3. Protect private keys and other development secrets using `dotenv`.

-## Take Pre Final Quiz (20 min)

 ## Activity - Explore Service Oriented Architecture (10 min)